Est. 2019 New City, New York Studio · Lab · Ops

 What I'm learning

-• A persona is a brand asset — versioned, signed off, retired the same way logos are.
+• An influencer is a brand asset — versioned, signed off, retired the same way logos are.

 • UGC feel comes from imperfection on purpose, not from prompt-perfect renders.

-• Cross-platform formats (story, reel, square) cost less when designed up front than retro-fitted.
+• Cross-platform formats cost less when designed up front than retro-fitted.

 Use